INDIAN ECONOMIC OVERVIEW

 Offshore Funds and Advisory Mandates

 The Company manages offshore funds and distribution through its subsidiary Nippon Life India Asset Management (Singapore) Pte.
-Ltd. (NAM Singapore) in Singapore.
+Ltd. (NAM Singapore) in

-Key highlights of FY25:
+Key highlights of FY26:

 GIFT City

-In an endeavour to evolve into a diversified investment manager offering products across various asset classes and delivering value to our investors, we hold the license under the category of Registered FME (Non-Retail) to set up and manage AIFs in Gujarat International Finance Tec-City (GIFT City).
+In an endeavour to evolve into a diversified investment manager offering products across various asset classes and delivering value to our investors, we hold the license under the category of Registered FME to set up and manage AIFs in Gujarat International Finance Tec-City (GIFT City).

-Key highlights of FY25:
+Key highlights of FY26:

-• Fundraising underway for Nippon India Nifty 50 Bees GIFT (Fund).
-The Fund is a feeder fund into Nippon India ETF Nifty 50 Bees, which is the oldest and first ETF in India investing in the top 50 companies in India on the basis of market cap.
-The fund was launched primarily for Japanese investors to access India markets.
-As of March 2025, the Fund had generated an AUM of $8.5 Mn.
+IFSCA), which is a feeder fund into Nippon India Large Cap fund, 5th largest large cap mutual fund in India and Nippon India Nifty 50 Bees GIFT (Fund) which is a feeder fund into Nippon India ETF Nifty 50 Bees, which is the oldest and first ETF in India investing in the top 50 companies in India on the basis of market cap.
+As of March 2026, Nippon India Large Cap Fund Gift has AUM of ~USD 13 mn & Nippon India Nifty 50 Bees ETF GIFT has AUM of ~USD 25 mn.

-• Preparations are underway for setting up of a Long Short Equity Fund and our second Fund of fund VC strategy, which will invest in India- focused venture capital funds.
+Preparations are underway for setting up of a Long Short Equity Fund and our second Fund of Fund VC strategy, which will invest in India-focused venture capital funds.
 This fund is a follow-on fund based on the success of the first fund launched in 2020 namely, Nippon India Digital Innovation AIF - Scheme 1 which was a SEBI registered CAT II AIF scheme.

-7. OPPORTUNITIES AND THREATS Opportunities
+OPPORTUNITIES AND THREATS

-• Under-penetration of mutual funds in India
+Under-penetration of mutual funds in India

-• Ongoing financialisation of savings in India
+Ongoing financialisation of savings in India

-• Increasing per capita GDP
+Increasing per capita GDP

-• Increase in investors for SIPs
+Increase in investors for SIPs

-• Larger allocation by informed investors towards passive products
+Larger allocation by informed investors towards passive products

-• Rise in flows from smaller cities/towns
+Rise in flows from smaller cities/towns

-• A strong owned distribution network with extensive reach across India
+A strong owned distribution network with extensive reach across India

-• Deepening digital channel distribution contributing to disintermediation and de- risking of sales and distribution
+Deepening digital channel distribution contributing to disintermediation and de-risking of sales and distribution

-• Leveraging Nippon Life Insurance Japans global network for international tie-ups and partnerships
+Leveraging Nippon Life Insurance Japans global network for international tie-ups and partnerships

-• New frontiers of growth in emerging areas of business such as AIF and international markets
+New frontiers of growth in emerging areas of business such as AIF and international markets

-• New avenues for growth including Specialized Investment Fund and GIFT City
+New avenues for growth including Specialized Investment Fund and GIFT City

 Threats

-• Impact of possible higher inflation on household savings and corporate earnings
+Impact of possible higher inflation on household savings and corporate earnings

-• Rise in the culture of direct investing may have a short-term impact on equity flows
+Rise in the culture of direct investing may have a short- term impact on equity flows

-• Intense competition amongst MFs to garner higher AUMs can lead to increase in commissions, and consequently impact revenue
+Intense competition amongst MFs to garner higher AUMs can lead to increase in commissions, and consequently impact revenue

-• Impact of regulatory intervention on fees, charges, reduction of exit loads
+Impact of regulatory intervention on fees, charges, reduction of exit loads

-• Geopolitical risks
+Geopolitical risks

-8. FINANCIAL PERFORMANCE
+FINANCIAL PERFORMANCE

 Consolidated Financial Performance Revenue